HugeGraph-Loader Quick Start

 3.4.3 logs directory file description

-The log and error data during program execution will be written into hugegraph-loader.log file.
+The log and error data during program execution will be written into the hugegraph-loader.log file.

 3.4.4 Execute command